 Toddlers are discovering their abilities and excercising how to be themselves.
 Saying NO to you is all about growing.
 The more you try to control, the less your toddler will cooperate.

-“Do as I say” is a recipe for power struggles.
+“Do as I say” is a recipe for power struggles and will not get your toddler to listen.

 It is so tempting to rush, nag and demand: